BEKIKANG(2013) is NOT Ang Tatay Kong Nanay, but we ENJOYED watching it

 |'HATAK SA MASA.'
 Wenn Deramas (left) and Joey Paras.
 Photo from the Facebook of 'Bekikang'|

 Plot from Viva Films: Bekikang/Vittorio (Joey Paras) opens with his line of thoughts on where gay people come from.
 He highlights his comical points of view on his inquiry from the book of Genesis to Darwin’s theory of “Evolution.”
 Bekikang, who was born on a rainy night next to a rice paddy, is the son of Gorio and Maristela.
 Although being bullied outside their home, Bekikang grows up in a happy and supportive family.
 When Bekikang’s mother dies, his father takes on a new love in the house named Anacleta who becomes Bekikang’s cross to bear.
 As Bekikang grows, he never stops fighting the people who taunt him.
 One day, Bekikang meets another person subjected to bullying named Fortunato.
 It is love at first sight for Bekikang.
 Fortunato becomes the man who gives colour and meaning to Bekikang’s world.
 Bekikang and Fortunato become good friends.
 Bekikang’s colorful life turns black and white when Natalie meets Fortunato.
 Natalie who desires to work and live in Japan is a food assistant in a small canteen.
 Fortunato falls madly in love with Natalie and not long after, a love blossoms between the two.
 Natalie is already pregnant when Bekikang hears about the relationship between Natalie and Fortunato.
 Following the birth of the child they named Potpot, Natalie decides to fulfill her dreams of going to Japan.
 Natalie decides to leave Potpot to Fortunato who is also planning of going abroad.
 Fortunato then seeks the help of Bekikang and leaves Potpot to him with the promise of a monthly support.
 The promises eventually get broken, but Bekikang continues to nurture the love for Potpot.
 Withstanding the hardships of a single parent, Bekikang makes Potpot the center of his world.
 Trying to give the child the most of what he can, Bekikang works hard to give a happy home to Potpot.
 Few days following Potpot’s seventh birthday, Bekikang sees Fortunato.
 Bekikang finds out that Fortunato and Natalie are together again living in luxury and this time, demanding for Potpot’s custody.
 With no legal power, Bekikang has to give up Potpot.
 Potpot becomes depressed and decides to run away and look for Bekikang.
 Will Natalie and Fortunato give up their child once they realize that Bekikang has been an ideal parent for Potpot?We watched BEKIKANG not knowing if we would love it or not simply because we wanted to support Joey Paras.
 Is he our friend?
 Not at all.
-We don't know each other, but we like him.
+We don't even know each other, but we like him.
 He talks sense, sings(Broadway songs, pop songs, etc.) very well and is a natural.

 You know what, I agree.
 We must not compare it with ANG TATAY KONG NANAY because the only that is the same is the situation.
 A homosexual rears a young boy as his own.
 Maybe there are a few more similarities, but that's that.
 They are only similarities.